Communicating a Diagnosis

 page, do not apply

 .
-Instead, a naturopath must ensure that:
+Instead, a Member must ensure that:

-There is a naturopath-patient relationship with the patient.
+They have established a naturopath-patient relationship with the patient.

 What is a Naturopathic Diagnosis?